Our Chalet Family

 Rosie Greaves (UK) : Guest Services Co-Ordinator

 Hi I'm Rosie and I'm from from Cambridgeshire in the UK, and in 2010 I was a Spring Volunteer her at Our Chalet.
 Since then, I have mostly been working in France but have managed to make regular return visits and am very excited to be back in the Swiss Alps!
 I have been involved in Guiding since I was five, and help out at my local Rainbow, Brownie and Guide meetings and events whenever possible during my flying visits back to the UK.
-In my free time, I enjoy horse riding and hiking, and am hoping to explore new hiking routes as well as re-visit old favourites.
-Later on, I am looking forward to playing in the snow and learning to ski.
+In my free time, I enjoy horse riding and hiking, and exploring new hiking routes as well as re-visiting old favourites.
+In the winter I am like to play in the snow and try to ski!
 I also enjoy exploring new cities and countries, trying new food, and hopefully learning some of the local language along the way.

 Simone Voit (Germany) : Programme Co-Ordinator